kmolima/kpi_engine/README.md

 The results reported in the paper from the Query Engine execution can be found [under the results folder](results/).

-Instructions on how to test the execution of the prototype can be found in the [test section](https://github.com/kmolima/kpi_engine/blob/main/README.md#test-the-query-engine) below.
+Instructions on how to test the execution of the prototype can be found in the [test section](https://github.com/kmolima/kpi_engine/blob/main/Test.md).

 # QES Engine